 Or in SAS,

 proc mixed data=temp covtest;

 class id;

 model orf=mtime;

+random intercept mtime /subject=id type=un;

+run;

 '''

 From this, you can obtain the estimated true score variance of the slope.
 In SPSS, it is the estimate labeled UN(2,2) in the box "Estimates of Covariance Parameters" and in SAS it is also labeled UN(2,2) in the section labeled "Covariance Parameter Estimates".